tungolra/react-node-courses/design-patterns-course/notes.md

     - designed to work with collections of data by providing way to access first data record and to iterate through rest of the rows in data set
 - 4.8: Observer pattern: objects called observers can watch other objects for state changes (observables)
     - defining a 1:M dependency btwn objects
+- 4.10: Strategy patterns lets you create multiple algorithms for specific tasks and lets you decide which algorithm to use at runtime
+    - define a family of algorithms, encapsulate each one, and make them interchangeable